00004707/Unreal/source/Editor/Actor Actions/Snapping.rst

 .. figure:: Snapping/images/20.webp
     :align: center
 |
-Rotation snapping will force setting the new rotation for selected actor(s) to be in specified increments
+Rotation snapping will force the new rotation for selected actor(s) to be in specified increments

 To toggle this feature click on |angle_btn|